systemoperator/ml-project/resources/description.md

 * 21 - y - has the client subscribed a term deposit? (binary: "yes","no")

+### Remark

-1. Missing Attribute Values: There are several missing values in some categorical attributes, all coded with the "unknown" label.
+Missing Attribute Values: There are several missing values in some categorical attributes, all coded with the "unknown" label.
 These missing values can be treated as a possible class label or using deletion or imputation techniques.